Updated: January 2019

 I usually bring a generic large duffle bag along with me too, stuffed into my Shuttle, so I can use that as a dive gear bag or general overflow storage as necessary.

-This bag fits almost all of my camera equipment, along with my laptop and other fragile items.
+This bag fits almost all of my camera equipment, including my drone, along with my laptop and other fragile items.

 Importantly, it doesn’t look too conspicuous, so I’m never asked to weigh it.
 That would be awkward for both of us.